Rahuljoshi98/dev-tinder-backend/notes.md

-# firt initialze npm in our project
+# first initialze npm in our project

 # Creating the server :-